-Visitor Information Assistant - greet everyone who enters a Forest Service office or visitor center and provide information about National Forests.
+Visitor Information Assistants greet everyone who enters a Forest Service office or visitor center and provide information about National Forests.
 They also sell products like maps, permits and recreation passes.

 Our Pathways Programs provide paid employment opportunities with the Federal government for high school students, undergraduates, postgraduates, recent graduates, and those who have earned advanced degrees.